 Scenic **: Inclusions are for all guests, regardless of ship or suite.

 Viking River Cruises ** A complimentary shore excursion is included in every port; there are also additional optional shore excursions available on every itinerary.
 Beer, wine and soft drinks included with lunch and dinner.
 Specialty coffee & teas available anytime.
 Optional Silver Spirit beverage packages are available for extra fee & makes drinks all-inclusive.
-Airport transfers included when air is purchased through Viking.

 Also be sure to see How Do Danube River Cruises Prices Compare?